 Stem Cell Kidney Regeneration

-healthy kidney function.
-There are two types of stem cells treatments that may be utilized in our regenerative protocols for reversing Renal failure.
-One part of treatment is focused on promoting optimal kidney function, and the other would be to replenish red blood cell amounts to help reverse the decline in HGB level.
-The enhanced mesenchymal cells are then transfused back into your body through targeted cell infusions that allow the circulating stem cells to could to reach the kidneys via normal blood circulation.
-This breakthrough treatment for renal failure can be done with, and without dialysis and demands, no surgical operation that requires extended hospital stays only at the Regeneration Center.
-The enhanced mesenchymal stem cells used for kidney disease is done in multiple stages, but each daily session takes about two hours each visit.[2]
+Stem cells are the human body’s repair mechanism.
+Stem cells can differentiate into any functional tissue cells.
+Kidney cell necrosis or decreased kidney functions can be seen in abnormal creatinine levels.
+Stem cell Transplants for Renal Failure help to replenish the required kidney cells and thus promote a more normal, healthy kidney function.
+Two types of stem cell treatments may be utilized in our regenerative protocols for reversing Renal failure.
+One part of the treatment is focused on promoting optimal kidney function, and the other would be replenishing red blood cell amounts to help reverse the decline in HGB level.
+The enhanced mesenchymal cells are then transfused back into your body through targeted cell infusions that allow the circulating stem cells to reach the kidneys via normal blood circulation.
+This breakthrough treatment for renal failure can be done with and without dialysis and demands no surgical operation that requires extended hospital stays only at the Regeneration Center.
+The enhanced mesenchymal stem cells used for kidney disease are done in multiple stages, but each daily session takes about two hours each visit.[2]

 Stem Cells Therapy for Chronic Kidney Disease

-TREATMENT PRECAUTIONS & RISKS
+TREATMENT RISKS & PRECAUTIONS

-Rehabilitation Options Post Treatment: Physical Rehabilitation therapy in Bangkok is typically not required unless there are other physical issues. complete physical rehab services post-therapy can be provided upon request for 2-4 hours per day and up to 5 days per week.
+Rehabilitation Options Post Treatment: Physical Rehabilitation therapy in Bangkok is typically not required unless there are other physical issues.
+Complete physical rehab services post-therapy can be provided upon request for 2-4 hours per day and up to 5 days per week.
+Medical travel visas and accommodations at a hotel or extended-stay apartment for the patient and family can also be provided upon request.

-Kidney Disease Treatment Guidelines for 2024
+Kidney Disease Treatment Guidelines for 2025

 Published Clinical Citations